Bank of New Zealand: 21st century

 In 2000, there were 192 branches and 5562 staff.

 On 1 October 2008 the bank rebranded itself as "BNZ", with a change in logo and colours.

 As of 2013 the bank employed over 5,000 people in New Zealand.

 In 2020, BNZ announced the closure of 38 branches over the following seven months as a result of the economic effects of the COVID-19 pandemic in New Zealand.

 As of June 2022, BNZ is the second largest bank operating in New Zealand, with a market share of 19.1%.

+In mid-June 2026, the Financial Markets Authority fined BNZ $2.6 million for misleading customers about how interest was calculated on some non-profit accounts.

 Core business functions

 Retail banking

 For retail customers, Bank of New Zealand offers a range of products and services that include savings and investments, home loans, credit cards, personal loans, insurance and international and migrant banking.
 Customers are able to bank using telephone banking, internet banking or by visiting one of 180 branches around New Zealand.

 Business

 Business banking at Bank of New Zealand has been branded BNZ Partners and provides a full range of banking services for small, medium and large businesses.

 Services include transactional bank accounts, investments, loans and finance, card and payment, insurance and international banking services for businesses dealing with exports, imports and foreign exchange.

 Bank of New Zealand’s business banking division provides banking staff with specialist knowledge of various industry sectors consisting of agribusiness, medical, professional, property, not-for-profit, franchising and iwi.